-Dr. Xu is an award winning, self-motivated researcher with over 10 years of molecular biology, biostatistics, and animal work experience.
-Over 8 years of working experience of infectious diseases with certified Biosafety Level-3 and Animal Biosafety Level-3 access.
-Proven dedicated professional committed to working with team members and clients to carry out quality researches, studies and products, on time, safely within a cost constrained environment.
+Dr. Xu is an award-winning, self-motivated researcher with over 10 years of molecular biology, biostatistics, and animal work experience.
+Over 8 years of working experience in infectious diseases with certified Biosafety Level-3 and Animal Biosafety Level-3 access.
+Proven dedicated professional committed to working with team members and clients to carry out quality research, studies, and products, on time, and safely within a cost-constrained environment.
 Innovative and analytical team player with sophisticated technical knowledge.
-Accomplished editor, reviewer and public speaker.
+Accomplished editor, reviewer, and public speaker.
 Management experience with a proven ability to lead multiple organizations.

 Dr. Xu’s research interests include epidemiology, infectious diseases, vector-borne diseases, vaccine development, and disease control.